libor-m/scrimer/doc/install-vbox.rst

 as a reference genome.

 The machine is set up tu use 2 GB of RAM and one CPU.
 Those settings can be adjusted in the main VirtualBox interface.
+We decieded to use 32 bit machine, because it is the most compatible setting.
+The downside is that you cannot use more than 4 GB of RAM.
+We can provide 64 bit image on request.

 Because of licensing issues, the image does not contain Newbler.
 Trinity is not included as well, because of high memory requirements of the assembly.
+We recommend to perform the assembly on a dedicated machine and then transfer the data back to the scrimer project directory.

 Virtual machine installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Installation steps (it should take less than 10 minutes):

 - Install VirtualBox (https://www.virtualbox.org/wiki/Downloads).
-It works on Linux and Mac too.
+It works on Windows, Linux and Mac.
-- Download the virtual machine image from this link: http://goo.gl/ofOtS9 You'll get a single file with ``.ova`` extension on your hard drive.
+- Download the virtual machine image from http://goo.gl/Xf2cVU.
+You'll get a single file with ``.ova`` extension on your hard drive.
 - You can either double click the ``.ova`` file, or run VirtualBox, and choose ``File > Import Appliance``.
   Follow the instructions after the import is started.

-After asuccessful instalation you should see something like this (only the machine list will contain jsut one machine).
+After a successful instalation you should see something like this (only the machine list will contain jsut one machine).
 Check whether you can start the virtual machine: click ``Start`` in the main VirtualBox window:

 .. image:: _static/vbox-main.png